1 (205) 386-6182 info@fertilizerforless.com

 • Some states have stricter regulations that may ban some plants altogether.

--Check with the State’s Department of Agriculture
+Check with Each State’s Department of Agriculture

--Check with Your Current State’s Department of Agriculture
+If That’s Too Much, Check with Your Current State’s Department of Agriculture

 1. Don’t try to sneak in prohibited plants or be ready to pay hefty fines if you got caught.